Bryce Harper. Anthony Rendon. Trea Turner. Max Scherzer. Juan Soto. The Washington Nationals have a superstar problem, but why?

-After losing Harper the Nationals, unfortunately, didn’t learn their lesson and were unable to lock up Rendon with the righty eventually leaving in free agency.
+After losing Harper, the Nationals unfortunately didn’t learn their lesson and were unable to lock up Rendon, with the righty eventually leaving in free agency and signing with the Los Angeles Angels.
 Washington then focused their attention on Turner, but never came close to meeting his asking price.

 “I ended up betting on myself every step of the way,” Turner told reporters last week.
 “I got offered multiple contract extensions while with the Nationals, and with both of them I thought I still had better baseball to play.
 I thought I proved that.
 I don’t know if I played too well or something.
 I don’t know what happened.
 But I wanted to play for them the rest of my career.
 If they offered something even close to what I thought was my worth, I probably would have took it and I’d still be there.
 But they obviously didn’t do that.”

 Faced with a roster that was quickly falling out of playoff contention and Max Scherzer’s pending free-agency, Washington shocked the world — trading both their ace and Turner to the Dodgers.
 The fan base was hit with an unsettling reality check that ownership was unwilling to pay what it cost to keep their roster intact.